-- This Traffic Impact Assessment has investigated the potential impacts of the traffic from the proposed 270 Lot Residential Development on the existing traffic operations of Wren Street and the surrounding Roads. - Based on the projected number of total daily trips estimated for the proposed Residential Development and the predicted trip distribution, the impact on Wren Street and other surrounding roads will be minimal and any marginal traffic increase will be well within the capacity and function of these roads. - The results in Table 6 further indicate that the existing and proposed intersection forms are readily able to accommodate the post development peak hour traffic volumes, with - low degrees of saturation, queue lengths and delays along both Wren Street and Rutherford Road, and - low degrees of saturation and queue lengths and delays at the connecting intersections to the development. - The moderate traffic volumes generated from the proposed Development have been modelled using the SIDRA software.
-The results demonstrate that adequate capacity is available at the existing and proposed T-intersections.
-However, it may be appropriate that their operation be reviewed at some future stage, particularly at or around the construction of the bypass or after say 50% (Stage 8) build out of the development.
-If improved safety of these intersections is required, either auxiliary turn lanes (short) or roundabouts can be installed at each of the intersections.
+- This Traffic Impact Assessment has investigated the potential impacts of the traffic from the proposed 272 Lot Residential Development on the existing traffic operations of Wren Street and the surrounding Roads. - Based on the projected number of total daily trips estimated for the proposed Residential Development and the predicted trip distribution, the impact on Wren Street and other surrounding roads will be minimal and any marginal traffic increase will be well within the capacity and function of these roads. - The results in Table 6 further indicate that the existing and proposed intersection forms are readily able to accommodate the post development peak hour traffic volumes, with - low degrees of saturation, queue lengths and delays along both Wren Street and Rutherford Road, and - low degrees of saturation and queue lengths and delays at the connecting intersections to the development. - The moderate traffic volumes generated from the proposed Development have been modelled using the SIDRA software.
+The results demonstrate that adequate capacity is available at the existing and proposed T-intersections. - The proposed new intersections (Wren / North-South and Rutherford / East-West) have minimal disruption to weekday through traffic on the existing road and they also have uninterrupted sightlines (although it is anticipated that a number of young trees are to be removed/trimmed at the proposed Wren / North-South intersection) ensuring safety is maximised. - The traffic volume and parking demands likely to be generated as a result of this Residential Development is adequately provided for by the internal road network and private parking provisions. - Street lighting will be required at the intersections to the Development and within the internal roads. - To ensure connectivity with Council's Bicycle Strategy and Walking Guide, the Developer is to provide footpaths and on-road bike lanes - or footpaths that are widened to be classified as shared paths.
+As this shared path will be utilised for both commuting and local access purposes, the minimum width of 2.5m is recommended. - The provision of slow points (shifting of vehicle paths laterally) between 100m to 140m apart are required along the main north/south and east/west streets to ensure that the required 30 to 50-km/h speed restrictions are maintained along their lengths.